alextousss/site/posts/2018-11-25_Integrate-Coinbase-Commerce-with-Django.md

 **3 — Your client claims his product with a form on your website**

-You know how to handle a form with Django, otherwise you have nothing to do here.
+I'll assume you already know how to handle a form with Django.

 ![My button looks like that](images/myconfirmpaymentbutton.png)